October 08, 2021

 The only way to mitigate such risks is, of course, by increasing and diversifying sources of relevant information.
 Traditionally used data sources will tell little about the trustworthiness of a broker or a service provider, or anonymous sellers’ true asking price, and even less about alternative assets that fall further below the radar than artwork.

 When doing things in an alternative way, one can no longer rely only on traditional tools.
-Thus, investors find their path through the broad and dense jungle of alternative investment, by getting directions from alternative data sources.
-Whatever the asset is, there are always alternative data types relevant for trading it.
+Thus, investors find their path through the broad and dense jungle of alternative investment, by getting directions from public web data sources.
+Whatever the asset is, there are always public web data types relevant for trading it.

 Don’t miss a thing